JarryShaw/MacDaily/README.rst

       -c, --cpython        Log pip packages on CPython environment.
       -y, --pypy           Log pip packages on PyPy environment.
       -q, --quiet          Run in quiet mode, with no output information.
+      -d, --daemon         Run in daemon mode, i.e. running in the background.

  As it shows, there are seven mode in total (if these commands exists), and you may call **multiple** modes at one time.
 The default procedure